 Next, you'll need to have purchased a domain registration.
 If you have already purchased a domain registration at another company, you'll need to point your nameservers or A records to DreamHost.
 If you purchased the registration at DreamHost you do not need to adjust the DNS.
 View the following articles for more information:

-DreamHost offers a customized WordPress managed hosting, called DreamPress.
+DreamHost offers custom managed WordPress hosting called DreamPress.
 It's perfect for middle-of-the-road users who need more performance than Shared hosting, but are not ready to upgrade to a VPS to personally manage their server and website.

 You can read more about this upgraded service here: